-[R-6.15.1-002] The MCX Service shall provide a mechanism for an authorized MCX User to receive MCX Service Group Communication transmissions to and from a specific target MCX User that is within the authority of the authorized MCX User.
+[R-6.15.1-002] The MCX Service shall provide a mechanism for an authorized MCX User to receive media and metadata of MCX Service Group Communication transmissions sent to and from a specific target MCX User that is within the authority of the authorized MCX User.

-[R-6.15.1-002a] The MCX Service shall provide a mechanism for an authorized MCX User to receive MCX Service Ad hoc Group Communication transmissions to and from a specific target MCX User that is within the authority of the authorized MCX User.
+[R-6.15.1-002a] The MCX Service shall provide a mechanism for an authorized MCX User to receive media and metadata of MCX Service Ad hoc Group Communication transmissions sent to and from a specific target MCX User that is within the authority of the authorized MCX User.

-[R-6.15.1-003] Subject to regulatory constraints and operator security policies, the MCX Service shall allow to be configured not to provide transmissions from MCX Users who are communicating with the discreet listening target MCX User, and who are not themselves targets of discreet listening.
+[R-6.15.1-003] Subject to regulatory constraints and operator security policies, the MCX Service shall allow to be configured not to provide media and metadata of transmissions from MCX Users who are communicating with the discreet listening target MCX User, and who are not themselves targets of discreet listening.

-[R-6.15.1-004] The MCX Service shall provide a mechanism for an authorized MCX User to receive MCX Service Group transmissions from a specific MCX Service Group that is within the authority of the authorized MCX User.
+[R-6.15.1-004] The MCX Service shall provide a mechanism for an authorized MCX User to receive media and metadata of MCX Service Group transmissions sent from a specific MCX Service Group that is within the authority of the authorized MCX User.